PagerDuty/incident-response-docs/docs/before/complex_incidents.md

 1. The incident calls "feels crowded."
 This is a rather fuzzy metric, but most people can generally get a feeling when there's too many responders on the call.

 ## Sub-Teams
-When it is identified that we have a complex incident, the incident commander will spin off sub-teams to work on each individual problem.
+When it is identified that we have a complex incident, the Incident Commander will spin off sub-teams to work on each individual problem.
 We have three predefined sub-teams, which the Incident Commander may assign you to: Alpha, Bravo, and Charlie.
 Each team has its own Slack room and conference call bridge already set up and ready for use.

 !!! note "Team Names"
     We chose the phonetic alphabet for our teams.
 We did not use colors as "Red Team" and "Blue Team" have other definitions within security incident response, and we wanted to prevent confusion.